alissoncavalcanticma/node_auths/README.md

 $ cd node_auths

 # Install dependencies
-$ yarn
+$ node i

 # Run the project
-$ yarn start
+$ npm run start-dev

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize in the <http://localhost:4000>
 ```
+For registry of this project, see the [REGISTRY](registry.md) file.

 ## :memo: License ##

-This project is under license from MIT.
+This project is under license from GNU General Public License.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/alissoncavalcanticma" target="_blank">Alisson Cavalcanti</a>